 Year 7: 50/103 = 49% of year group

 Pupil premium – attendance and persistent absence

-Information about attendance figures for this academic year are available here.
+Information about attendance figures for this academic year will be made available here.

 Pupil Catchup Funding £11,487